Test-writing playbook¶

 Changing payload memory size¶

-Payload memory size can be changed.
-Of course it can’t exceed the memory available on the hardware platform used.
-Currently, the payload memory size is defined in common.py, as an argument to LiteX:
+Payload memory size can be changed up to the limit of memory available on the hardware platform used.
+The payload memory size is defined in common.py, as an argument to LiteX:

 add_argument("--payload-size", default="1024", help="Payload memory size in bytes")